 House Extension Ideas That’ll Give Your Home Life

 A home extension can be a blessing on your property, especially if this is the year you’re going to put it on the market for sale.
-If you aren’t putting it for sale, you might find that an extension is going to make your home feel more suitable to your family’s ever-changing needs.
+If you aren’t putting it for sale, you might find that an extension is going to make your home feel more suitable to your family home and your ever-changing needs.
 If you are looking to extend your home but you don’t know where to truly start, you’re in the right place.
+With the best house extension ideas, you can transform your living spaces to better suit your lifestyle.

 House extensions give your property the refresh that it needs but you have to think carefully about the type of extension you need.
 You want to give your house a refreshed look but you still want it to be functional, right?
 You can choose from hiring a local window installation service to bring the new extension some light, and you can choose to tear the entire structure down completely if that is what you want.
 You can add a loft or you can dig down for a basement.
 It all depends on the current value of your home and what you need.
 If you are thinking of adding an extension, we’ve put together a list of home extensions that you could benefit from in your home.

-• An extension to the back of the home.
+- An extension to the back of the home.
 Rear extensions are often the best option for most people who want to add more value to their home.
-It’s a single-level addition that can be used in pretty much any way you see fit!
-This is an ideal extension if you are looking to use your land space to expand the dining room or kitchen.
-If you want to add a sunroom and you extend at the rear of the house towards the garden, you might find that this is the best option for you.
+It’s a single storey addition that can be used in pretty much any way you see fit!
+This is an ideal extension if you are looking to use your land space to expand the dining room or kitchen diner.
+If you want to add a garden room and you extend at the rear of the house towards the garden, you might find that this is the best option for you.
+A rear extension is a fantastic way to create an open plan living room and dining area or add an extra bathroom.
+For a more versatile space, consider including skylights to enhance the natural light.

-• A side extension.
-Another single story extension that will add available space to the downstairs of your home is a side return.
-It’s a small one, but if you are looking to add more storage or you don’t want to have any Dead Space at the side of your house, you can use this as a way to add something.
-More storage or even a bin shelter can make a big difference to your house and you can create a kitchen extension or diner or a more open plan living space to bring in that natural light.
+- A side extension.
+Another single storey extension that will add available space to the downstairs of your home is a side return.
+It’s a small one, but if you are looking to add more storage or you don’t want to have any dead space at the side of your house, you can use this as a way to add something.
+More storage or even a bin shelter can make a big difference to your house and you can create a kitchen diner or a more open plan living room to bring in that natural light.
+This could also be a good opportunity to create an additional utility room or a home office.

-• A wrap around extension.
+- A wrap around extension.
 This is one of the most popular ideas for homes.
-Because these are l-shaped spaces that wrap around the ground floor of the house, you can change the entire layout of the home while extending your living area or creating a Conservatory space.
-You could add an extra room when you do this, and unlike the previous two ideas, the wrap around can be a bit more expensive.
+Because these are l-shaped spaces that wrap around the ground floor of the house, you can change the entire plan layout of the home while extending your living room or creating a garden room.
+You could add an extra room when you do this, and unlike the previous two ideas, the wrap-around extension can be a bit more expensive.
+Adding Bi-fold doors or sliding doors can enhance the connection between your new space and the outdoors.
+This type of extension can also accommodate a home gym or playroom if desired.

-• A loft conversion.
-If you have an unused attic space, you might consider using a dormer or loft conversion to fill it up.
-Usually it would mean that your roof pitch has to be altered and you will need planning permission for this one.
-You need to make sure that you can use it for an extra bedroom space or for an extra living space.
+- A loft conversion.
+If you have an unused space in your attic, you might consider using a dormer or loft conversion to fill it up.
+Usually, it would mean that your roof pitch has to be altered and you will need planning permission for this one.
+You need to make sure that you can use it for an extra bedroom space or for an extra living room.
 A loft conversion can help to retain the shape of your roof, but a dormer conversion is different, so make sure that you are choosing the right one when you are dealing with a renovation specialist.
+Shingle roofs can be an option for maintaining a traditional look.
+Loft conversions can also be used to create a home office or a cozy sunroom.

-• Extend your porch.
+- Extend your porch.
 A practical way to add an extension to your home and give it a little more life is to add to your porch out the front.
 If you don’t need to have a covered porch area, you might find it adds character to your house as well as make sure you feel more cozy when you walk through the door.
 They’ll increase the curb appeal of your home, which is excellent when you want to add value to your property for selling it.
 If you do have enough space to extend the front of your house, you could even turn the extension into your porch, into a hallway and make sure that there is a clear divide into the entrance of your home.
+A solid wall or contemporary design elements can further enhance the look and functionality.